typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/glimmer-components.md

 }
 ```

 Notice that there are no type declarations here – but this *is* actually a well-typed component.
-The type of `count` is `number`, and if we accidentally wrote something like `this.count = null` the compiler would give us an error.
+The type of `count` is `number`, and if we accidentally wrote something like `this.count = "hello"` the compiler would give us an error.

 ## A component with arguments